helix-editor/helix/book/src/usage.md

 ```

 There is also some nuanced behavior that prevents you from getting stuck on a
 node with no sibling.
-If we have a selection on `arg1`, `A-p` would bring us
+If we have a selection on `arg1`, `Alt-p` would bring us
 to the previous child node.
 Since `arg1` doesn't have a sibling to its left,
 though, we climb the syntax tree and then take the previous selection.
-So `A-p`
+So
-will move the selection over to the "func" `identifier`.
+`Alt-p` will move the selection over to the "func" `identifier`.

 ```
 [func](arg1, arg2, arg3)